 AUTHOR'S OFFICIAL WEB SITE

-Coming at the end of 2021 The Many Lives of Caroline A Multiverse Novel
+Coming Soon The Many Lives of Caroline A Multiverse Novel

 Book 1 of 2

 Arthur M Wyatt is an ex US Navy Seabee, writer, painter, musician and unabashed lover of all things British.
 I am the author of the two book Demon Dead Series, The Demon Dead: Tres Zombies and The Demon Dead: Troubled Waters as well as the Novella Soul Survivor.
 Currently working on the alternate reality / multi verse Novel, "The Many Lives of Caroline", which will be out some time in 2021.

 My writing has been praised in such diverse places as Karaoke Bars, Coffee Shops, Tattoo Parlors and prison libraries around the world...